versionone/VersionOne.AppCatalog.Web/TECHNICAL.md

 * Uses the `Phone` object to issue an HTTP get and specify a callback for when it finishes.
 Technically, this callback is only necessary because the code sets the `mainImageUrl` property to the first element in the images array.
 AngularJS is smart enough that if we did not specify the callback, it would automatically update the DOM whenn the `future`, as they call it, completes executing.
-This is pretty awesome.
+This is pretty awesome. **See `More about futures` below for a snippet from the tutorial that explains this.**
 * Finally, `setImage` is function that click handlers can invoke in the template.

 Speaking of the template, AngularJS then renders the `partials/phone-detail.html` view in the placeholder of the application shell: